akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice’s face went pale.
 She turned to Roger.
 “My lord, I ask for a stay.
 My father—”

 Roger held up a hand.
 With a stay of judgement, such cases could drag on for months.
-But Roger was well known for his quick efficency, doubly so with royal encouragement.
+But Roger was well known for his quick efficiency, doubly so with royal encouragement.

 “There can be no stay—for the matter is clear to me.
 The King’s vow supersedes all other claims.
 The betrothal is valid.
 The land is held in trust for the King’s son.”
 He looked at Sir Guy.
 “This case is dismissed.”